PyMoDAQ/PyMoDAQ/docs/src/tutorials/git_tutorial.rst

 +++++++++++++++

 We first clone the *monkey_repository* from our GitHub account.
-Go to Git > Clone..., select the remote repository and a local folder where the files will be saved (it does not matter where you decide to save locally the repository).
+Go to Git > Clone..., select the remote repository and a local folder where the files will be saved (it does not matter where we decide to save locally the repository).

 .. figure:: /image/tutorial_git/pycharm_clone.png
     :width: 600